James-MacPhee/CSCI1100GroupProject/README.md

-# CSCI1100GroupProject
+# MathGames
-This is the group project for our very first computer science course at Dalhousie.
+This is the repo for CSCI 1100
+James MacPhee